 How to Store Coffee Beans

 When you purchase specialty coffee, you are securing a chemically complex, volatile ingredient.
 From the moment the roast cycle terminates, the freshly roasted coffee beans begin a slow process of degradation.
-As a consumer, your objective is to mitigate this entropy to ensure the sensory profile, the acidity, body, and aromatics, remains intact until the moment of extraction.
+As a consumer, your objective is to mitigate this entropy to ensure the sensory profile - the acidity, body, and aromatics - remains intact until the moment of extraction.
+To preserve the integrity of the roast, you must control the environment in which the beans are stored.

 The Variables of Degradation